 "IT'S NOT EVEN GOING TO BE 100.
 Scientists are talking about people living to 200 or 300," says Sarbjit Nahal, head of Thematic Investing at BofA Merrill Lynch Global Research.
 He made that startling prediction in Merrill Lynch's webcast, "Are You Ready to Live to 100?
 Ways to Help You Get (Financially) Fit."

 With people all over the world living longer than any time in history, many of us may soon find ourselves at turning points we never saw coming.
 "It's incredibly liberating, but also a little scary," notes Andy Sieg, Head of Merrill Lynch Wealth Management.
 And the financial implications are huge, says Surya Kolluri, managing director of Global Wealth & Investment Management at Bank of America, moderator of the webcast.

-Below you'll find just a sampling of the tips the webcast's panelists offered up to help you work toward your retirement goals in what head of Merrill Lynch Wealth Management John Thiel refers to as "a steady, thoughtful, disciplined way."
-If you missed the program.
+Below you'll find just a sampling of the tips the webcast's panelists offered up to help you work toward your retirement goals.

 1. Take the long view on longevity.
 "It's never too early—or too late—to start planning," says Dr. Laura Carstensen, founding director of the Stanford Center on Longevity, which recently issued The Sightlines Project.
 This 2016 report, co-sponsored by Bank of America, identifies three pillars of a long and fulfilling life: healthy living, social engagement and financial security.